13 (The Doors album)

 13 is the first compilation album by American rock band the Doors, released by Elektra Records on November 30, 1970.
-The title refers to the thirteen tracks included, which feature a variety of songs from their five studio albums released up to that point and the cover shrinkwrap originally featured a clear sticker that read: "A Collection of Thirteen Classic Doors Songs".
+The title refers to the thirteen tracks included, which feature a variety of songs from their five studio albums released 1967 through 1970.
+It includes all six songs by the band that had reached the American Top 40 to this point, although not necessarily in their single release version.
+The cover shrink wrap featured a clear sticker that read: "A Collection of Thirteen Classic Doors Songs".
 It is the band's only compilation album released while lead singer Jim Morrison was alive.

 The album reached No. 25 on the Billboard 200.
-It has been superseded by later Doors compilations, such as the highly successful The Best of the Doors (1985), and has not been reissued on CD.
+It has been superseded by later Doors compilations, such as the highly successful The Best of the Doors (1985).
+While it has not been reissued on CD, it was reissued on vinyl in 2020 for its 50h anniversary.

 Background

 13 was a project instigated by Elektra Records, who wanted product from the band for the Christmas season, to which the band reluctantly agreed.
 Morrison even agreed to shave off his beard for the album cover's photo shoot, but the label opted for a younger photo of the singer, which they had also done for the group's live album Absolutely Live, released in July of that year.
-As author Danny Sugerman observed in his memoir of the band, No One Here Gets Out Alive, "Elektra obviously wanted the 'pretty' Jim Morrison."
-Morrison's image is also much larger than those of guitarist Robby Krieger, keyboardist Ray Manzarek, and drummer John Densmore, and Sugerman noted that, "Although Ray, Robby, and John had become accustomed to the attention directed towards their lead singer, it upset Jim."
+Author Danny Sugerman commented in his memoir of the band, No One Here Gets Out Alive, "Elektra obviously wanted the 'pretty' Jim Morrison."
+Morrison's image is also much larger than those of guitarist Robby Krieger, keyboardist Ray Manzarek, and drummer John Densmore, and Sugerman said that, "Although Ray, Robby, and John had become accustomed to the attention directed towards their lead singer, it upset Jim."
 The album's back cover features the band posing with a small bust of Ludwig van Beethoven (some have mistakenly claimed it is of occultist Aleister Crowley).